Who we are

 In 2008, the postal service began removing children’s addresses from their letters to Santa, to help protect their privacy.
 Volunteer elves were asked to instead deliver their gifts to the same post office where they obtained their Santa letters.
 Using the numbered code found on each letter, postal elves match the corresponding address to the package, so that it reaches the child who initially wrote to Santa.
 Only postal workers can now deliver gifts from volunteers to children’s homes, but the smiles on Christmas morning remain the same.

-By grooming our Google grant account and targeting key search words in our SEO campaign, our group will continue to gain visibility and empower us to recruit new volunteers for the Operation Santa program.
-The result will be more needy children will be smiling on Christmas morning.
+If we raise funds for a new Social Media campaign and for a firm to groom our Google grant account and target key search words in our SEO campaign, our group will continue to gain visibility every December.
+That will in turn empower us to recruit new volunteers for the Operation Santa program, who will answer children’s letters.
+The end result will be that many additional needy children will be smiling on Christmas morning.
+That is Be An Elf’s mission!

 Who our volunteers are